OFS/opae-sdk/doc/source/fpga_api/quick_start/readme.md

 In this document, we will explore the initial steps on how to setup the required libraries and utilities to use the FPGA devices.

-## Installing the OPAE Intel&reg; FPGA drivers ##
+## Installing the OPAE Intel FPGA drivers ##

-If you do not have access to an Intel&reg; Xeon&reg; processor with integrated FPGA, or a programmable FPGA acceleration card for Intel&reg; Xeon&reg;
-processors, you will not be able to run the examples below.
+If you do not have access to an Intel Xeon processor with integrated FPGA, or a programmable FPGA acceleration card for Intel Xeon processors, you will not be able to run the examples below.
 However, you can still make use of the AFU simulation environment (ASE) to develop and test accelerator RTL with OPAE applications.